Ensemble-Based Event Camera Place Recognition Under Varying Illumination: Experimental Setup

 \subsection{Implementation Details}

 We adopt \textit{Recall@1} as our primary evaluation metric, following standard practice in the VPR literature.
-This metric measures the ratio of correct top-1 matches to the total number of query frames:
+This metric measures the ratio of correct top-1 matches to the total number of query frames.

 To evaluate event binning strategies, we experiment with both count-based and time-based binning.
 All subsequent experiments use time-based binning, which consistently yields stronger performance.
 For each reconstructed frame, we linearly interpolate available GPS data to determine its ground-truth position.
 We extract features using the open-source \textit{VPR-Methods-Evaluation} repository, applying a 25-metre tolerance to define correct matches~\cite{berton_eigenplaces_2023}.
 This tolerance is smaller than previous methods \cite{fischer_event-based_2020, carmichael_dataset_2025} for the Brisbane Event dataset, which used 70m, so our reported recall results are more conservative.
 No feature extractor or reconstruction model is retrained; all models are used as released.
+For comparison to LENS~\cite{hines_compact_2025}, we use 1 second temporal windows with event count reconstruction, a ground truth tolerance of +/- 3 seconds and a sequence length of 10.

 For ensemble evaluation, we follow the protocol of~\cite{fischer_event-based_2020}, which requires temporal alignment between ensemble members.
 We consider time resolutions of 0.1, 0.25, 0.5, and 1.0 seconds, sampled at 1~Hz to match the coarsest resolution.
 Each single ensemble strategy, based on time resolution, reconstruction method, or feature extractor, is evaluated across 480 configurations ($4\times 4\times 3 \times10$).
 These configurations are generated by combining 4 feature extractors, 4 reconstruction methods, 4 time resolutions, 3 sequence lengths (10, 20, 30), and 10 reference-query traverse pairs.
 We also evaluate a configuration that aggregates across all combinations of the individual methods (a total of 64) and report on these results as the combined ensembles.